 Late November through February typically sees the coldest weather in Las Vegas with temperatures between 50-60 degrees Fahrenheit during the day time.

 There are thousands of hotels in Las Vegas from the most famous ones located on the strip to budget versions a distance away from it.
 While you might save on accommodations located away from the Las Vegas Strip you will most likely have to pay for a taxi or walk a lot even if you are just several blocks away.
 Hotels, restaurants and other spots popular with tourists are really spread out on the Las Vegas Strip, so make sure to check the location before planning your itinerary.

 Unless you are going to drive to Las Vegas from some other destination, you will arrive in Las Vegas McCarran International Airport.
 The airport has two terminals: Terminal 1 and Terminal 3.
 Unfortunately, Las Vegas doesn’t have a good public transportation system, so you will not be able to take a bus from the airport to the Las Vegas Strip.

-Unless you are going to rent a car, I recommend getting Uber or Lyft to get from Las Vegas airport to the Strip.
+Unless you are going to book a car rental in Las Vegas, I recommend getting Uber or Lyft to get from Las Vegas airport to the Strip.
 Terminal 1 and Terminal 3 both have designated ridesharing pick-up spots located at the Valet level.
 After you exit a terminal, you will see signs telling you where to go.
 An Uber or Lyft to Las Vegas Strip from McCarran International Airport costs between $15-20 depending on what hotel you are going to.